RayzCoco/mhw-site/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)

-This home webpage is based on https://www.biggreenegg.co.uk/

-This page is created with ReactJS and TailwindCSS
+# Copy of Biggreenegg

+## Overview

+To test my skill out on copying pages above.

+## Technology/ Language Used

+1. HTML
+2. CSS (TailWindCSS)
+3. Javascript
+4. ReactJS

-## Steps to run
+## Steps to Run

 In the project directory, you first need to run: